 Water resistance: 50 meters

-Strap: Black alligator leather strap with tongue buckle in polished stainless steel
+Strap: Black alligator leather strap with a tongue buckle in polished stainless steel

 Crystal: Sapphire, antireflective, domed